Axobot-org/Axobot/docs/miscellaneous.rst

 Embed
 -----

-**Syntax:** :code:`embed <args>`
+**Syntax:** :code:`embed [channel] [title] [content] [url] [footer] [image_url] [thumbnail_url] [color]`

 This command is particularly useful if the 'say' command is no longer enough for you, if you want something even bigger, with colors, images and everything that goes with it.
-You can send embeds (these pretty rectangles with colored bars), by customizing the title, content, image, title url, color and footer text!
+You can send embeds (these pretty boxes with colored bars), by customizing the title, content, image, title url, bar color and footer text!

-Each argument is presented in the form :code:`name="value"`.
-If you want a line break, you can use the character :code:`\\n`, and if you want to use quotation marks without closing the argument, you will have to escape them (with a \ in front).
-To better understand how it works, here is an example of how to use it: :code:`embed title="Here is my title!" content="Blah blah \\nBlah ?" footer="Do you mean \\"Text\\"? "`
+Oh by the way, if you want a line break in your embed content, you can use the character :code:`\\n`, as Discord doesn't support line breaks in slash commands.

 .. warning:: Hey, this may sound weird, but Axobot needs "`Embed Links <perms.html#embed-links>`__" permission to send embeds...